Adjunct Professor of Law

-Brad Meier, '98 J.D., is a registered patent attorney who has spent most of his career in the law-firm environment, initially as an associate in a top intellectual-property boutique in its New York and Washington, D.C., offices, and subsequently as of counsel in the patent group of a leading global general practice firm in its Northern Virginia office.
-He recently relocated to the Midwest for family reasons and now runs his own practice.
+Brad Meier, '98 J.D., is a registered patent attorney who spent 17 years in Big Law, initially as an associate in a top intellectual property boutique in its New York and Washington, D.C., offices, and subsequently as of counsel in the patent group of a leading global general practice firm in its Northern Virginia office.
+He relocated to the Midwest and now runs his own practice.

 Meier has handled complex multinational patent prosecution dockets for top global companies, generated non-infringement/invalidity opinions, supported litigation (e.g., pre-litigation analyses, Inter Partes Review), mentored summer and junior associates, lectured, and recruited.
 Representative technologies include fans, vacuums, hand dryers, mobile device software, touch sensitive user interfaces and displays, information security, cyber security, e-commerce, social networking, financial trading systems, navigation systems, web browsers, MFPs, optical pickup devices, LEDs, and medical devices.